gvwilson/12-design/README.md

 in their head at a time, which frees up more space for worrying about other things.

-## Rule 3: design in coherent levels
+## Tip 3: design in coherent levels.

-Another rule for designing functions is that each function should be short, shallow, and single-purpose, i.e., it should implement a single mental operation so that it only takes up a single slot in short-term memory.
-The easiest way to check if this rule is being followed is to read the function aloud and ask whether all the steps are at the same conceptual level.
+Another tip for designing functions is that each function should be short, shallow, and single-purpose, i.e., it should implement a single mental operation so that it only takes up a single slot in short-term memory.
+The easiest way to check if this tip is being followed is to read the function aloud and ask whether all the steps are at the same conceptual level.
 For example, if I read this Python function aloud: